Plotting stuff in julia

 May 31, 2019 — July 25, 2020

 Julia has an assortment of adequate, if unexciting, plotting options.
-The julia wiki includes worked examples using various engines.
+The Julia wiki includes worked examples using various engines.

 1 General tips

-A feature of many julia toolkits is that they produce SVG graphics per default, which require huge amounts of storage for even medium-large data sets and much CPU/RAM for rendering.
-This is ok for printing, or for small data.
-For exploratory data analysis I disable SVG or “interactive” JS stuff in favour of some rasterised format like PNG.
+graphics by default, which require huge amounts of storage for even medium-large data sets and much CPU/RAM for rendering.
+This is okay for printing or small data.
+For exploratory data analysis, I disable SVG

-1.1 SVG+latex
+1.1 SVG+LaTeX

 We know that SVG+LaTeX is handy for mathematical markup in graphs, as per Martin H’s tip.
-This can be scripted using julia external commands.
+This can be scripted using Julia external commands.

-Then invoke in the latex document as
+Then invoke in the LaTeX document as

 2 Plots.jl

-I have had enough grief trying to persuade various academics that this whole “internet” thing is anything other than a PDF download engine; For this target audience I don’t need to compromise my print output for animation, of all the useless fripperies.
+I have had enough grief trying to persuade various academics that this whole “internet” thing is anything other than a PDF download engine; For this target audience, I don’t need to compromise my print output for animation, of all the useless fripperies.
 We tell you, this “multimedia” thing is a fad, and the punters will be going back to quill and vellum soon enough.
-Anyway, one can absolutely shoehorn Plots.jl into print-quality CMYK plots as well as web stuff, so please disregard my grumping.
+Anyway, one can absolutely shoehorn Plots.jl

 The Plots documentation is barely usable, since it’s notionally simply wrapping some other plot libraries, and wishes to defer to them. improving.
 Except of course those other libraries all have their own terminology and APIs and what-have-you, and only some of them are aware that they have a secondary audience of confused Plots.jl users.
 The whole system is a confusing Kafkaesque maze of buck-passing.
 You can more-or-less work it out by perusing the attributes documentation, then cross-checking specific backend examples, e.g. GR.
 Although GR is a wrapper library for some C code whose documentation is in turn poor, so you might end up finding the best option is guessing.